dialogic-godot/documentation/documentation/translation.md

 Text/1/text,Hello World!"
 ```

-The `keys` are locales, the `en` is the locale code for English, if you chose a different default locale, the locale code will be different.
+The `keys` are locales, the `en` is the locale code for English.
+If you choose a different default locale, the locale code will be different.

 You can add a new language for your game by adding a new column.
 The following example added "ja" for Japanese to the first row and translated the text in the second row.
 Pay attention to the commas!